Delta4AI/OntoloViz/web/README.md

 pnpm dev          # http://localhost:5173 — proxies /api to FastAPI on :8000
 ```

-Start the backend separately (see `../server/README.md`) or use `make dev` at
+The FastAPI backend now lives in the unified Python package at
+`../src/ontoloviz_server/`.
+Start it with `uv run ontoloviz-server` (or use
-the repo root to run both concurrently.
+`make dev` at the repo root to run frontend + backend concurrently).

 ## Scripts